Guide to mental health counselling benefits for First Nations and Inuit

-1.2 NIHB program overview
+1.2 NIHB program - overview

 NIHB program benefits include prescription drugs and over-the-counter medications, dental and vision care, medical supplies and equipment, mental health counselling, and transportation to access medically required health services that are not available on the reserve or in the community of residence.

-1.3 NIHB mental health counselling benefit
+1.3 NIHB mental health counselling benefit - overview

 The provision of this benefit is part of Indigenous Services Canada's commitment to work towards the development of a coordinated and comprehensive approach to mental health and addiction programming.
 Mental health counselling coverage is offered in a way that:

 - recognizes NIHB mental health counselling benefit as a component of a mental wellness continuum that includes other Indigenous Services Canada, community-based and provincial or territorial mental health programming and services